 The foundation of a strong, emotional connection stems from being able to relate to a certain subject.
 This same principle can be used for making an emotional connection with users on a website.
-To create a more personal user experience, web designers can use specific design components to engage emotional connections.
-These components should be refined specifically to the type of brand and their target audience.
+To create a more personal user experience, web designers can use specific design components to elicit certain emotional responses.
+These components should be refined specifically to the type of brand and the target audience.
 The components typically associated with emotional web design are imagery, colors, and tone of voice.

 Tone of Voice